 Support during adverse world events

 Incidents, disasters and world events can cause anxiety, especially for those who may have family and friends in affected regions.
-Please reach out to us for wellbeing support if you need to speak to someone or contact askUS if you need specific advice.
+We've detailed information about wellbeing, money, academic and other support further below.
+Please do reach out to askUS for wellbeing support if you need to speak to someone or if you need specific advice for your circumstances.

 How we can support you